cairo-book/cairo-book/src/ch11-07-inlining-in-cairo.md

 20	store_temp<felt252>([0]) -> ([0])
 ```

 This libfunc call stores the value `2` in `[0]`.
-After that, Sierra statements from line 11 to 12 are the actualy body of the `inlined` function:
+After that, Sierra statements from line 11 to 12 are the actually body of the `inlined` function:

 ```rust,noplayground
 16	felt252_const<1>() -> ([0])